peuserrano/peuserrano/README.md

 # Hello, i'm Pedro, and welcome to my GitHub!
-<h3> My main interests lie in the fields of Econometrics, Machine Learning and Quantitative Finance </h3>
+<h3> My main interests lie in the development of data driven financial solutions, through the use of Econometrics, Machine Learning and Quantitative Finance </h3>
 <br>

 <div align="">